mcaceresb/stata-gtools/README.md

 In theory, C shouldn't be faster than Stata native commands because, as I understand it, many of Stata's underpinnings are compiled C code.
-However, there are two possible explanations why this is faster than Stata's native commands:
+However, there are two explanations why this is faster than Stata's native commands:

-1. Efficiency: It is possible that Stata's algorithms are not particularly efficient (this is, for example, the explanation given for why `ftools` is faster than Stata even though Mata should not be particularly fast).
+1. Hashing: I hash the data using a 128-bit hash and sort on this hash using a radix sort (a counting sort that sorts large integers X-bits at a time; I choose X to be 16).
+This is much faster than sorting on arbitrary data.
+Further, with a 128-bit hash you shouldn't have to worry about collisions (unless you're working with groups in the quintillions, 10^18 _levels_, not observations).
+Hashing here is also faster than Hashing in Sergio Correia's `ftools`, which uses a 32-bit hash and will run into collisions just with levels in the thousands, so he has to resolve collisions.

-2. Multi-threading: Stata charges per core (#profit).
-When you implement multi-threading in C, however, it uses all the cores it finds.
-This package is ripe for parallelism because it implements alternatives to programs that oeprate on groups, and each group can be processed independent of other groups.
+2. Efficiency: It is possible that Stata's algorithms are not particularly efficient (this is, for example, the explanation given for why `ftools` is faster than Stata even though Mata should not be particularly fast).

 ### Why use platform-dependent plugins?